garyongguanjie/youtube_comments_sentiment_emotion/index.md

 # Applying the model on a COVID19 announcement by our Prime Minister

-Next I used this model on comments of this video.
-[PM Lee Hsien Loong on Singapore's post-COVID-19 future, says "Do not fear" ](https://www.youtube.com/watch?v=rAhuD368Ij0)

 By using a youtube comment scraper, I scraped the comments and applied the model to the comments on the video.
 For text that are too long, they are cut off at around ~500 words.
-There are about 500 comments in the end of some data cleaning.
+There are about 500 comments in the end after some data cleaning.

-The results are I would say pretty good!
+The results are pretty good!
 Here are some examples

 | Comment | Sentiment | Emotion |